christiskatsouris/Computational-Econometrics-R/README.md

 ### References
 - Chou, P. H., & Zhou, G. (2006).
 Using Bootstrap to Test Portfolio Efficiency.
 Annals of Economics & Finance, 7(2).

+## Task 1

+Following the following steps construct a small Monte Carlo simulation study where the portfolio performance is evaluated using different constraints (thus changing the investment strategy).

+- Step 1: Choose an appropriate optimization methodology and set-up the constraint optimization problem with the necessary conditions.
+- Step 2: Compare the convergence properties of the optimization algorithm and the performance of the optimal portfolio using variance-covariance matrix versus using a GARCH-based covariance matrix.
+- Step 3: Simulate from the Multivariate normal distribution the elements of the covariance matrix.
+- Step 4: Repeat the procedure B times for the Monte Carlo step and obtain the empirical variance and MSE in order to compare the different optimization methods.

 ## [A2].
 Principal Component Analysis

 The increase in computational power and the capacity to compute the asset allocation for large portfolios has moved the literature towards high intensive statistical and